 - Writing – lists of things to bring, wanted posters, character descriptions, letters, story adaptations and new pirate adventure stories

 - Topic (including ExAD, UW, PD, PSED, CL) – telescopes, treasure maps, painting, flag designs/patterns, making costumes (eye patch and pirate hat)

-We aim to ensure that everyone at Whitehall Park School:
+By following the National Curriculum guidelines, we aim to ensure that everyone at Whitehall Park School:

 - enjoys writing and find the process creative, enriching and fulfilling;